olcf/olcf-user-docs/services_and_applications/slate/networking/services.rst

 Services
 ********

-In Kubernetes, a *service* is an internal load balancer which identifies a set of pods and can proxy traffic to them.
+In Kubernetes, a :term:`Service` is an internal load balancer which identifies a set of pods and can proxy traffic to them.
 This set of pods is determined by a label selector.

 A service is a **stable** way of accessing a set of pods, which are ephemeral.